 Pollan’s idea also works because if you make it yourself, you can control the quality and freshness of the ingredients.
-You can use a better quality cheese than you would get from a delivery pizza, a better tomato sauce (one not loaded with preservatives and sugar), better quailty meats, organic vegetables or even vegetables from your own garden.
+You can use a better quality cheese than you would get from a delivery pizza, a better tomato sauce (one not loaded with preservatives and sugar), better quality meats, organic vegetables, or even vegetables from your own garden.
 The point is, you are in control.
 While I made my own dough, I used a jar of tomato sauce and canned olives because that’s what I had available to me at the time.
-On the other hand, the fresh pork sausage was made from scratch because we had some left over from our porkastic sausage making weekend (recipe coming soon) and I used a fresh mozzarella instead of the hard rubbery stuff.
+On the other hand, the fresh pork sausage was made from scratch because we had some leftover from our porkastic sausage making weekend and I used fresh mozzarella instead of the hard rubbery stuff.
 My point is, it’s up to you but you can eat well and inexpensively by making your own “fast” food.

 Leave a comment and tell me if you make “fast food” at home and what it is; Do you make pizza?
 Burgers and Fries?
 Have a Taco night?
 Let me know!